samtietjen/mapped-system/packages/mapped-components/README.md

 // <div class="box-size-large"></div>
 ```

-If the value is an array the getter will include breakpoints with matching indexes.
+If the value is an array then a responsive class will be added for each item.

 ```jsx
 <Box size={[1, 2, 3]} />